GfSE/SAF-Specification/viewpoints/Operational-Process-Viewpoint.md

 ## Example
 ![Fire Detection and Notification Process](../diagrams/Fire-Detection-and-Notification-Process.svg)
 ## Purpose
-The Operational Process Viewpoint describes the Operational Process Activities related to a specific Operational Story, the sequence of execution and/or their operational exchange.
-The assignment of Operational Process Activities to Operational Performers is captured.
+The Operational Process Viewpoint describes the Operational Processes related to a specific Operational Story, the sequence of execution, and their Operational Exchanges, including information, materials, natural resources, etc. The assignment of Operational Processes to Operational Performers is captured.
 ## Applicability
-The Operational Process Viewpoint supports the "Business or Mission Analysis Process" and the "Stakeholder Needs and Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.1, § 4.2] and contributes to the definition of operational scenario(s).
+The Operational Process Viewpoint supports the "Business or Mission Analysis Process" and the "Stakeholder Needs and Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.1, § 4.2], and contributes to the definition of operational scenarios.
 ## Stakeholder
 ## Concern
 * What operational process activitys shall be executed during the execution of an operational story?
 * Which operational activity shall be executed by which operational performer in the operational story?
 ## Presentation
-The Operational Process related to an Operational Story is represented in an activity diagram showing the ordered execution of Operational Process Activities.
-Operational Process Activities may be linked in terms of control flow and/or data flow visualizing Operational Exchange needed.
+The Operational Processes related to an Operational Story are represented in an activity diagram featuring the ordered execution of Operational Process Actions.
+Operational Processes may be linked in terms of control flow and/or data flow visualizing the Operational Exchanges needed.
-Note: Operational Process Activities are assigned to Operational Roles and therefore in a more general manner to the Operational Performers.
+Note: Operational Process Actions are assigned to Operational Roles and therefore in a more general manner to the Operational Performers.

 ## Profile Model Reference
 * Allocate [SysML Profile]